Amenhotep19/reactive/PITCHME.md

 ---

-#### What causes a change in JS
+#### What causes a change in a JS data model

-Anything asynchronous in nature causes change in JavaScript.
+Anything asynchronous in nature causes change in a JavaScript data model.
 Example:
 - Event listeners
 - Timeouts